Welcome

 Blackwater Valley Countryside Trust

-If you'd prefer a short route, head into the meadow and click on below
+If you'd prefer to do a short route, head across the path into the meadow and click the button below

-If you want to search for Badgers, see XXXX and keep exploring, turn right and look for the next marker!
+If you want to explore where Badgers live and hunt for a wet woodland, turn right and look for the next marker!

 You'll come back to the meadow later!